nobabexe/nobabexe/README.md

 </p>

-**💻 Web Developer | 🧠 Lifelong Learner | ✨ Passionate Coder**

-> “Love to learn new skills.
-Now learning JavaScript.
-> Full and fresh hand code is my power.
-> Client satisfaction is my first priority.”
+👑 I am Web Developer
+🖊️ Love to write code
+🎤 Like to share my knowledge
 ---

 ### 👨‍💻 About Me